Admission to Graduate School

 Students may be admitted to full graduate status if they have submitted official documents indicating a completed baccalaureate degree from a regionally accredited institution or have earned a degree equivalent to a baccalaureate degree from another country, and are fully qualified in the judgment of the individual program and the Graduate School.

-Students may be admitted to provisional status if:
+Students may be admitted to conditional status if:

 - The previous academic record is not outstanding; or